Understand Conversational Agent responses

 When a new answer is added, the system automatically scrolls to the latest response, unless you're viewing an earlier part of the thread.
 In that case, scrolling pauses so you don’t lose your place.

-Agentic Avatar conversations in the thread
+Avatar conversations in the thread

 The conversation is also saved in your History, so you can return to it later.
-See View and manage your Genie conversation history for more information.
+See View and manage your conversation history for more information.

 Provide feedback